klinucsd/clm_its_to_ckan/README.md

-# Registering CLM and ITS datasets to CKAN
+# Registering CLM and ITS Datasets to CKAN

 The code in this repo is used to register datasets from California Landscape Metrics (CLM) and California Wildfire & Landscape Resilience Interagency Treatments into the target CKAN.